-A modern state of the art jQuery library for utilizing the Google Maps features like Autocomplete for Places, and Geocoding for collecting location data.
-The library gives you a simple input form where you can look up locations through an autocomplete module, upon finding the address you can choose to display a dynamic map next to the address that will be extended with a more full list of the address details you are looking for.
+A modern state-of-the-art jQuery library for utilizing the Google Maps features like Autocomplete for Places, and Geocoding for collecting location data.
+The library gives you a simple input form where you can look up locations through an autocomplete module.
+Upon finding the address, you can choose to display a dynamic map next to the address that will be extended with a more full list of the address details you are looking for.

-Dimitris Krestos has carved up MapIt — an interactive and easy way for embedding and displaying Google Maps on your website.
-Apart from that feature, the other big features include the ability to specify different routes between locations, to mark several locations with different texts and different icons, specific events for handling markers and routes, and also full management over the appaerance of the maps themselves; colors, terrains, dimensions, zoom levels, etc,.
+Dimitris Krestos has carved up MapIt.
+It is an interactive and easy way for embedding and displaying Google Maps on your website.
+Apart from that, the other big features include the ability to specify different routes between locations, to mark several locations with different texts and different icons, specific events for handling markers and routes, and also full management over the appaerance of the maps themselves; colors, terrains, dimensions, zoom levels, etc,.

 Premium jQuery Maps Plugins